matt-cook/corpchaps.com/get-started/bring-steve-to-you.md

       BUY NOW ($1,950)
     </a>

-*PLEASE NOTE: A **$975 down payment** is required at checkout.
-You will pay your balance upon finalizing your Shadow Day arrangements via phone or email.
+*NOTE: Total price does not include Steve's transportation to and from your location, housing, or food.
+A **$975 down payment** is required at checkout.
+You will pay your balance upon finalizing your on-site consulting arrangements via phone or email.
 For questions regarding the payment process, please [email Steve](mailto:steve@corpchaps.com).*

-including information about on-site consulting outside of the USA.